-The Sports Coordinator is an at-will employee of the College, and is appointed and responsible to the Dean of Students.

-- 1. Plans and coordinates the sports program of the College. - 2.
-Coordinates the maintenance and use of the gym and adjacent rooms, including the exercise room, the pool and the athletic equipment. - 3.
-Advises the Business Office regarding the availability of the athletic facilities for rental by outside groups. - 4.
-Supervises the athletic budget and the awarding of prizes for various student competitions and contests (e.g. Super Bowl, Final Four, intramural competitions). - 5.
-Works together with the Student Senate in promoting and organizing college activities such as those at Family Feast, annual 5-K run and walk. - 6.
-Schedules intramural soccer games and supervises the position of coaching, as necessary. - 7.
-Provides for swimming instructions and the training of lifeguards with the Red Cross, in collaboration with the Vice President for Operations and the Business Office. - 8.
-Attends student games and activities. - 9.
-Other duties/responsibilities as assigned by the Dean of Students.
+- 1. The Sports Coordinator is responsible to the Dean of Students. - 2.
+Rights and Duties - 2.1 He is coordinator of the sports program of the College. - 2.2 His particular duties include, but are not limited to: - 2.2.1 Maintaining the gym and adjacent rooms, including the exercise room, sports room, and the athletic equipment. - 2.2.2 Advising the Business Office regarding the availability of the athletic facilities for rental by outside groups. - 2.2.3 Supervising the athletic budget and awarding prizes for various student competitions and contests (e.g., Super Bowl, Final Four, intramural competitions). - 2.2.4 Working with the student non-athletic games coordinator in the promotion and supervision of such activities as Family Feast, annual 5-K run and walk. - 2.2.5 Scheduling soccer games and generally supervising the soccer team, including the position of coach; hiring of officials for home games. - 2.2.6 Arranging the hiring of a swimming instructor and the training of life guards with the Red Cross. - 3.
+He is ordinarily present at student games and activities.